Rank #1 on Google Maps

 DNS is like your phone’s contact list.
 Instead of remembering numbers (IP addresses), you just click on names (domain names).

-So when someone types marketing.ke, DNS tells their browser where that website lives — usually by pointing to an IP address like 41.89.12.130.
+So when someone types marketing.ke, DNS tells their browser where that website lives, usually by pointing to an IP address like 41.89.12.130.

-Why DNS matters for your website
+Why DNS is important for your website

-• Set up professional emails like [email protected]
+• Enables professional email: Set up emails like [email protected] that look credible and build trust.

 How DNS works step-by-step